 Whether it’s hiking, biking, cooking, or painting, time stands still when we whole-heartedly focus on our favorite activities.
 Our stream of thoughts, stories, and dramas mysteriously slip away.
 Immerse yourself in this and pay no attention to the background noise.
 Afterward, observe your feelings and take note of them.
 Do you feel calmer?
 More relaxed?
 Happier?

 Congratulations!
 You just completed a ‘power of the present moment’ meditation.
 It’s that easy.
-Do it every day if possible.
+Try to do it every day if possible.

 2. Nurture Yourself in Nature